Cory, CO Renters Insurance

 Basement Apartments & Flood: What to Know

 Standard renters policies **exclude flood**.
-If your apartment is at/below grade—common in some Cory areas—check your address on FEMA’s Flood Map Service Center and Colorado’s flood tools.
+If your apartment is at/below grade-common in older Cory buildings-check your address on FEMA’s Flood Map Service Center and Colorado Water Conservation Board’s Floodplain Mapping tools.
 If risk is present, we’ll quote **contents-only flood insurance** (NFIP or private).

 Know Your Cory & Colorado Tenant Resources

-Colorado Division of Real Estate’s resources on tenant/landlord rights and responsibilities—useful during leasing, renewals, and disputes.
+State guide to tenant/landlord rights and responsibilities-useful during leasing, renewals, repairs, and security-deposit disputes.

 Rental Registration (Delta County)